data-skeptic/careers-blog/graphs/2024/graph_query_langauges.md

 ```

-The subject is Alice, a is a special keyword in Turtle syntax meaning ‘is of type’, and the object is Person.
+The subject is `Alice`, a is a special keyword in Turtle syntax meaning is `of type`, and the object is `Person`.
 Therefore, the query above can be read as insert Alice, who is of type Person.

-When we do not wish to specify the type of a subject, we replace a with the name of the relationship in the form &lt;prefix:subject prefix:relationship prefix:object> .
+When we do not wish to specify the type of a subject, we replace a with the name of the relationship in the form `&lt;prefix:subject prefix:relationship prefix:object>` .

 Adding resources with edges

-We can add edges by using the INSERT DATA with the triple syntax:
+We can add edges by using the `INSERT DATA` with the triple syntax:

 ```